Marketing analysts are valuable professionals supporting the marketing efforts every company needs

-Those who advance their education and experience may qualify for additional, higher-level positions.
+Those who advance their education and experience may qualify for additional, higher-level positions on the marketing analyst career path.
 Specialized courses may be required for some of these positions as well.

-Marketing analysts are expected to have an array of skills including traditional soft skills, like communication and teamwork, as well as technical skills, such as Google Analytics.
+Marketing analysts are expected to have an array of skills, including soft skills such as communication and teamwork, as well as technical expertise with tools such as Google Analytics.
 In the research discussed below, we give you insight into the fastest-growing skills and most popular tools for this career.

 Fast-growing marketing analyst skills

-As marketing continues to evolve into a technological, data-driven career, half of the fastest-growing skills involve technology while the other half are software based.
+Marketing continues to evolve into a technological, data-driven career.
 Here are the 10 fastest-growing skills in marketing.

-The top requested technical or specialized skills in marketing are:
+The top requested technical or specialized skills in marketing:

-Some of the top soft skills in marketing are:
+Some of the top soft marketing analyst skills:

 Many of the fasting-growing emerging skills in marketing center around machine learning and data intelligence.
 As this research shows, quite a few skills in these areas are poised to see triple-digit growth through 2023.

-In addition to traditional software like Microsoft Office, the following tools are frequently used in a marketing department, and you’ll likely be expected to have experience with them or be able to learn them on the job:
+In addition to traditional software such as Microsoft Office, the following tools are frequently used in a marketing department, and you’ll likely be expected to have experience with them or be able to learn them on the job.